aksh-josh/parshva-jeweller-vto/PROJECT_DOCUMENTATION.md

-# Project Documentation — Recommendation System Parshva Jewellers AI Virtual Try-On
+# Project Documentation — Suggestion System Parshva Jewellers AI Virtual Try-On

 ## 1. Overview

 This project is a jewelry e-commerce web app built around two AI features:
 - A **virtual try-on** system that overlays jewelry onto a live webcam feed
-- A **recommendation engine** that suggests complementary jewelry pieces using a combination of visual embeddings and learned pairing patterns
+- A **Suggestion engine** that suggests complementary jewelry pieces using a combination of visual embeddings and learned pairing patterns

-The project category is **Recommendation**, with virtual try-on (computer vision) as a supporting feature.
+The project category is **Suggestion**, with virtual try-on (computer vision) as a supporting feature.

 ## 2. Architecture